-E-House (China) Holdings Limited ("E-House Holdings") is the Company's parent company from its incorporation to December 30, 2016.
+E-House (China) Holdings Limited ("E-House Holdings") was the Company's parent company from its incorporation to December 30, 2016.
 E-House Holdings, its subsidiaries and VIEs, excluding the Group, are collectively referred to as "E-House".
 On December 30, 2016, E-House Holdings repurchased all its ordinary shares held by SINA Corporation ("SINA") for a total consideration consisting of 40,651,187 ordinary shares of Leju and of \$129,038,150 in cash.
 As a result of this transaction, E-House Holdings ceased to be Leju's controlling shareholder but remains as the largest shareholder and SINA became a principal shareholder of Leju from December 30, 2016.
+E-House Holdings was ultimately controlled by Mr. Xin Zhou.